StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 # Training solution pipeline

-The pipeline of training a single neural network on a given dataset for this competition consists of several processes such as: setting up cross-validation strategy, data preprocessing and training the model.
+The pipeline of training a single neural network on a given dataset for this competition consists of several processes such as: setting up cross-validation strategy, data preprocessing and training a model.

 ### Cross-validation strategy